 While tungsten jigs do offer several advantages there are some things to consider when using them.
-First consideration is jig selection.
-My choice is the new Mooska Tungsten Jig.
+The first consideration is jig selection.
 These tiny heavy weights sink like a rock to get through slush, penetrate vegetation, and quickly plummet into deep water.
-Plus they come with premium hooks, are coated with a hi-visibility finish, and feature glow-in-the-dark eye balls.
+Plus they come with premium hooks, are coated with a hi-visibility finish, and feature glow-in-the-dark eyeballs.

 These jigs can be tipped with a variety of offerings.
-When the fish are aggressive, I have had success tipping with miniature sized soft plastic baits.
-The new Impulse Mayfly and Waxy soft baits have both iced aggressive crappies and big bluegills.
+When the fish are aggressive, I have had success tipping with miniature-sized soft plastic baits.
+The new Impulse® Mayfly soft bait has both iced aggressive crappies and big bluegills.
 I really like these baits because, well, the fish like them and, because they are durable so I can spend more time catching fish and less time re-baiting when the bite is on.

-When the bite has turned especially finicky, tipping with wax worms and euro-larvae has also been an effective way to fish tungsten jigs to ice magnum panzies.
+When the bite has turned especially finicky, tipping with wax worms and euro-larvae has also been an effective way to fish tungsten jigs to ice magnum panfish.

-Regardless what they’re tipped with, tungsten jigs fish best on a durable, yet light line.
-My choice has quickly become new Bionic Ice Fluorosilk in two-pound test size.
+Regardless of what they’re tipped with, tungsten jigs fish best on a durable, yet light line.
+My choice has quickly become two-pound test size.
 This line has the invisibility and higher density of a fluorocarbon line along with the manageability of monofilament.
 These qualities make it virtually invisible to clear water panfish, facilitate quicker drop rates, and allow it to stay manageable even in cold, harsh conditions.